 Digital revolution.
 Packaging.

-Two high-impact phrases followed by a huge sector that – when combined – creates a massive industry with lots of options and ever-changing technologies.
+Two high-impact phrases and two huge sectors that – when combined – create a massive industry with lots of options and ever-changing technologies.
 When endless possibilities with new AI (Automated Intelligence) and VR (Virtual Reality) technology were added, as well as growing consumer criticism; brands found themselves having to make decisions quickly based on what their customers wanted and the market needed.
-But at a rate and with a quality that has never been seen before.
 For example, 73% of brand decision-makers now see sustainable packaging as a major opportunity for their brand. and AI spending in beauty is expected to grow to $7.3 billion in 2022.

 The packaging you choose for your product is undoubtedly the most important selling point for your business – next to the actual product of course.
 So how can AI help your brand?
 At the moment it is being used to help give customers a better and more involved experience.
 For example in the beauty sector that is through trialing makeup options virtually or going to online NFT events such as the New York Fashion show of designer Maisie Schloss’ collection.
 The applications big beauty brands are using include: